fortyplustwo/yalgaar/README.md

 History
 -------

-The precursor to this project was the wonderful spreadsheet designed by /u/saptarshi on http://goo.gl/mb81Jo which was used to trend SaveTheInternet and RightToPlay in the beginning of the movement.
+The precursor to this project was the [wonderful spreadsheet designed by /u/saptarshi & some other guy](http://goo.gl/mb81Jo) which was used to trend #SaveTheInternet and #RightToPlay in the beginning of the movement.

 Contributing
 ------------